Help us improve

 From pensyve

-End-of-session memory capture -- analyzes session for decisions, outcomes, and patterns worth remembering, then stores confirmed items via Pensyve.
-Use when ending a work session or when the user wants to capture what was learned.
+Analyzes coding sessions for key decisions, outcomes, and patterns worth remembering, then stores user-confirmed items via Pensyve.
+Use at session end.

 Analyze the current session for memorable decisions, outcomes, and patterns, then store confirmed items in Pensyve memory.